FIXTradingCommunity/fixatdl-specification/v1-1-STANDARD/FIXatdl.md

 |                         | updated through the execution of a StateRule.   |                                     |                     |
 +-------------------------+-------------------------------------------------+-------------------------------------+---------------------+

+[^1]: Attributes specific to xsi:type.

-For example in the following code snippet a control, StartTimeCntl, is defined as being a Clock\_t.
+For example in the following code snippet a control, StartTimeCntl, is defined as being a Clock_t.
 An initial value of 09:30 has been specified.

 ```xml